Definition and requirements for houses in multiple occupation

 If you own or manage a HMO that is occupied by five or more people from more than one household, you will need to apply for a mandatory HMO licence.

-From 1 September 2022, if you own or manage an HMO occupied by 3 or 4 unrelated people in Palfrey, Pleck, Paddock or St Matthews you must also apply for an HMO licence.
+If you own or manage an HMO occupied by 3 or 4 unrelated people in Palfrey, Pleck, Paddock or St Matthews you must also apply for an HMO licence.

 There are additional standards you'll need to meet if your HMO requires a licence.
 Find out more about HMO licensing and apply for a licence.